Global Characterization of Equilibria in Tirole's (1985) Model with a Dividend-Paying Asset: Model

 We introduce some terminology.
 In any equilibrium, we may decompose the asset price as $P_t=V_t+B_t$, where $V_t$ is the fundamental value \eqref{eq:Vt1} and $B_t=P_t-V_t\ge 0$ is the bubble.
-(See Appendix \ref{sec:bubble} for more details.)
+(See \citet[\S2]{HiranoToda2024JME} for more details.)
 Accordingly, we may decompose the detrended asset price as $p_t=v_t+b_t\eqqcolon V_t/G^t+B_t/G^t$, where $v_t,b_t$ are the fundamental and bubble components.
 We say that an equilibrium is \emph{bubbly} (\emph{bubbleless}) if $b_t>0$ ($b_t=0$), and \emph{asymptotically bubbly (bubbleless)} if $\liminf_{t\to\infty}b_t>0$ ($=0$).\footnote{\citet{Tirole1985} defined ``asymptotically bubbly'' if the bubble per capita does not converge to zero, meaning $\limsup_{t\to\infty}b_t>0$.
 He did not clearly define ``asymptotically bubbleless''.
-Our definition here follows \citet{HiranoToda2025JPE}.}
+Our definition here follows \citet{HiranoToda2025JPE}.} The following Bubble Characterization Lemma, due to \citet[Proposition 7]{Montrucchio2004}, is extremely useful for determining the presence or absence of bubbles.